0x416c616e/portfolio/README.md

 **PHP web shell**: a website security tool written in PHP.
 [Link](https://github.com/0x416c616e/php_web_shell)

-**Prime Finder**: a program that finds primes and gaps between primes, and then graphs the data.
+**Prime Finder**: a program that finds prime numbers, gaps between primes, and frequency of prime number occurrence.
+Then it graphs the data.
 It can save its place and then quit and resume later.
 Written in C++ and gnuplot.
 [Link](https://github.com/0x416c616e/primefinder)

 **AMP**: Alan's Maintenance Program.
 A shell script for automating Linux tasks, such as installing software updates, testing the network connection, and scanning for malware.
 [Link](https://github.com/0x416c616e/amp)